Confirmed Coronavirus Cases In Maryland As Of April 1

 Coronavirus cases in Maryland continue to rise.
-Per the Maryland Department of Health as of April 1, there are 1,985 confirmed cases in the state of Maryland.
-Thirty-one people in Maryland have succumbed to the illness.
+Per the Maryland Department of Health as of April 3, there are 2,758 confirmed cases in the state of Maryland.
+Forty-two people in Maryland have succumbed to the illness.

 Please continue to do the following to slow down the spread of the coronavirus: